The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 This also means Manafication will buff three normal spellcasting GCDs after the finishers.
 In terms of potency, three finishers + three normal casts is marginally higher than our melee hits (~1-8 potency difference for single target spells, depending which ones casted).
 However, three spells also take longer to use than our melee hits.
 Due to Manafication’s 15 second buff timer, you should **either late weave Manafication here, or have your third spell be an instant cast** to avoid the 5% damage buff from dropping off on our last cast.

-**Standard 0-6 potions vs 2-minute potions**
+**Standard 0-6 potions vs two-minute potions**

-In most scenarios, our standard potion windows are the opener and the 6-minute buff window.
+In most scenarios, our standard potion windows are the opener and the six-minute buff window.
 When using Manafication on cooldown, we can use Manafication after three melee hits at around 5:45, do the three finishers, then go back to Dualcasting to carry over the Mana to 6:00, where we then do two normal melee combos under pots and buffs (as covered above).

-However, due to our more flexible Mana resource pool, it can be optimal to do a 2-minute potion instead of using one in the opener, because we will be able to put at least two melee combos under buffs and pots each time.
+However, due to our more flexible Mana resource pool, it can be optimal to do a two-minute potion instead of using one in the opener, because we will be able to put at least two melee combos under buffs and pots each time.
 This is only preferred within certain killtime ranges:

 * In longer fights where you can benefit from three potions (e.g. ~9:15 killtime or longer), triple potion will be better than only two.
 * We also want to be sure that our second potion aligns with raid buffs.
 * For a full uptime fight with no buff holds, you would want a killtime range between 8:30 and around 9:30, with a pot at around 2:00 and 8:00.

 Note, however, that mechanics can make our second pot align with buffs earlier.
 For the first tier in Endwalker, this conveniently applies to three separate raids: Zodiark EX, P2S, and P3S.
-Each of these raids create a forced delay for our 4-minute buffs due to “downtime” mechanics: Astral Eclipse, Kampeos Harma (colloquially “Limit Cut”), and the entire P3S adds phase respectively.
+Each of these raids create a forced delay for our four-minute buffs due to “downtime” mechanics: Astral Eclipse, Kampeos Harma (colloquially “Limit Cut”), and the entire P3S adds phase respectively.

 As such, we can use a potion at 2:00 and 6:30 and it will align with party burst and raid buffs.

 ![alt_text](/img/jobs/rdm/9.png "image_tooltip")

-In other scenarios with shorter killtimes, we would default to doing our first potion in the opener, and the second one during the first available buff window after pots come off cooldown (this is often – but not always – the ~6 minute buff window).
+In other scenarios with shorter killtimes, we would default to doing our first potion in the opener, and the second one during the first available buff window after pots come off cooldown (this is often – but not always – the six minute buff window).

 ### 4. Damage oGCD Optimization